pinting/oraculum/experiments/toktrie/OUTPUT.md

-# Output of the outlines experiment
+# Output of the toktrie experiment

 ```
 Loaded vocabulary in 1.016819421s